Precomputed Entity Attributes

 Alternative A after discussion)

-Component 1: Store attributes as precomputed Value
+Component 1: Store attributes as precomputed Values

 restricted expressions.